phcaguiar/terraform-azure-infra/README.md

 ```export TF_VAR_vm_os_profile_admin_username="INSERT-VM-USERNAME"```
 ```export TF_VAR_vm_os_profile_admin_password="INSERT-VM-PASSWORD"```

 These variables above will be used for the user and password credentials of the virtual machine that will be created.
+These variables must be created and populated in VSTS.

 ### Ansible Variables